rom1504/clip-retrieval/README.md

 * metadata/
     * metadata_0.parquet containing the image paths, captions and metadata

+This scales to million of samples.
+At 1400 sample/s of a 3080, 10M samples can be processed in 2h.

 ### API

 clip_inference turn a set of text+image into clip embeddings